Kitana: History and development

-Early development of the original Mortal Kombat featured a character named "Kitsune", who was conceived by series co-creator and character designer John Tobias and inspired by the character of Princess Mariko from Jordan Mechner's 1984 computer game Karateka.
-She was intended to be an unplayable herald-like character who wielded a single ornamental fan and was "Shang Lao's princess daughter — the spoil of victory for winning the tournament" who would ultimately betray her father after she fell for the game's protagonist Liu Kang.
-Kitsune was ultimately omitted from the game but included in the sequel Mortal Kombat II, with her storyline revised as her being the stepdaughter of the game's main antagonist Shao Kahn.
-Tobias renamed the character "Kitana" as her original name was rejected for being Japanese and thus not compatible with "Shang and Shao who were both Chinese in origin" (before the games "ultimately became a hodgepodge of nonsensical Asian mythological hooha anyway"), with Kitana serving as "a combo of Kitsune & Katana" that sounded "generically Asian enough."
-She was originally outfitted with a pair of sai before Ed Boon suggested that the character could be palette-swapped, which resulted in the creation of Kitana's twin Mileena and her being given the sai while Kitana instead brandished war fans.
+An early version of Kitana appeared in the original Mortal Kombat named "Kitsune" who was conceived by the series co-creator and character designer John Tobias and inspired by the Princess Mariko from Jordan Mechner's 1984 computer game Karateka.
+She was intended to be an unplayable herald-like character who wielded a single ornamental fan and a princess daughter to "Shang Lao—the spoil of victory for winning the tournament"—who would ultimately betray her father after Kitsune fell for the game's protagonist Liu Kang.
+Kitsune was omitted from the game but included in the sequel Mortal Kombat II, with a revised storyline introducing her as the stepdaughter of Shao Kahn, the game's main antagonist.
+Tobias had to rename Kitana, as her original name was rejected for being Japanese and thus not compatible with Shang and Shao both possessing Chinese roots.
+The final name "Kitana" is a portmanteau of words Kitsune and Katana that sounded "generically Asian enough".
+She was originally outfitted with a pair of sai before Ed Boon suggested that the character could be palette-swapped, which resulted in the creation of Kitana's twin Mileena being given the sai while Kitana instead brandished war fans.
 In 2009, Boon included Kitana among the series' most recognizable characters alongside Scorpion, Sub-Zero, and Liu Kang.
-Skarlet, a female ninja who debuted as a playable character in the 2011 Mortal Kombat reboot, originated in MKII by way of false player rumors of a glitch that would turn Kitana's outfit red.
+Skarlet, a female ninja who debuted as a playable character in the 2011 Mortal Kombat reboot, originated in MKII from a false player rumor of a glitch that would turn Kitana's outfit red.